axeluhl/sailing-analytics/wiki/howto/onboarding.md

    - In the list on the left, click on "Connectors"
    - For TracTrac Events: In the "TracTrac Connections" Form, fill in the JSON URL [http://germanmaster.traclive.dk/events/event_20120905_erEuropean/jsonservice.php](http://germanmaster.traclive.dk/events/event_20120905_erEuropean/jsonservice.php)(all other required information will be filled in automatically)
    - Press "List Races"

 6. Further useful launch configurations
    - Use SAP JVM Profiler.
 If you used the script above and installed the SAPJVM instead of the jdk, you can now open the profiling perspective by clicking on Window ⇒ Perspective ⇒ Open Perspective ⇒ Profiling)
    - Debugging gwt: For further instructions please see [here](./development/super-dev-mode)

+If you want to use **breakpoints**, *avoid* clicking on the options in the Development Mode tab.
+Instead, within the _Debug Configurations_ menu, select the _Debug AdminConsole_ (found in the _Launch Browser_ tab); change the browser search order, such that chrome is the leftmost; and then launch.
+This is necessary because SDBG is compatible with Chrome.
+Further, details of how GWT Super Dev Mode (SDM) works, can be found in the link above.

 ### Build for deployment
 Open a shell (preferrably a git bash or a cygwin bash), cd to the git workspace's root folder and issue "./configuration/buildAndUpdateProduct.sh build".
 This should build the software and run all the tests.
 If you want to avoid the tests being executed, use the -t option.
 If you only want to build one GWT permutation (Chrome/English), use the -b option.
 When inside the SAP VPN, add the -p option for proxy use.
 Run the build script without arguments to get usage hints.